wendymunyasi/alcohol-tracker-api/README.md

-#  BAC Tracker App API.
+#  Alcohol Tracker App API.
-This is an API for storing client's email address for a BAC Tracker app and built using Python and Django Rest Framework.
+This is an API for storing client's email address for an Alcohol Tracker app and built using Python and Django Rest Framework.

 ##  Getting Started